qiuresearch/SeqFold2D/README.md

 The example above will start from the SeqFold2D-960K model and change the number of LSTM blocks from 2 to 3 and the channel size from 64 to 128.

 3. Train a completely customized model.

    This is a bit tricky as there are a number of parameters defining the architecture and training recipe.
 One way is to start from the models/bprna.TR0VL0.960K/args.json file and edit as needed.
 Then run the following command:

    `python3 src/fly_paddle.py train -config args.json -save_dir ./ -data_dir ./ -data_name train_data_file`

-One major barrier is that most parameters in args.json are unused/obsolete.
+One major inconvenience is that most parameters in args.json are unused/obsolete.
 You should only need to edit the set of parameters underneath "------- lstm tower/module args" and "------- conv2d tower/module args" as annotated below:

 ```
     "conv2d_norm_in": false,        # whether to normalize the input to the Conv2D module